Planned Revision to the Math Major

-The Department of Mathematics and Computer Science plans to revise the requirements for the mathematics major, beginning in 2024-25.
+The Department of Mathematics and Computer Science has revised the requirements for the mathematics major, beginning in 2024-25.
 The revisions incorporate several new classes that will be taught for the first time in 2023-24.
 The revised major will be more flexible than the prior requirements, allowing students to focus mainly on pure mathematics, applied mathematics, or statistics – or to sample from all of these areas.
-The new requirements listed below are a draft and not yet finalized.
-We expect that the final revision will be very close to this, so it is still useful for planning your courses.

-Students who plan to declare the major in spring 2023 or during 2023-24 should consult with a faculty member in the department to determine whether the new major or old major requirements are a better fit for their background and interests.
+Students who plan to declare the major during 2023-24 should consult with a faculty member in the department to determine whether the new major or old major requirements are a better fit for their background and interests.

 Notes on specific classes